HankB/ESP_Configurator/README.md

 # ESP_Configurator

 Provide *nix server and ESP client to support configuration of an ESP or similar device.
+See <https://github.com/HankB/ESP_Configurator_Server> for the server and <https://github.com/HankB/ESP_Configurator_Client> for the client.

-## 2025-03-19 Status
+## Status

+* 2025-03-21 work started on both server (reading UDP packets) and client (broadcasting the request.)
+Next step is to implement the configuration reply from the server.
-* Still in the planning stage.
+* 2025-03-19 Still in the planning stage.
 Need to do some additional work with the existing projects before turning attention to this, so "later ..."

 ## 2025-03-19 Motivation